rainerhosch/Api-Whatsapp/readme.md

 - Clone or download this repo
 - Enter to the project directory
+- Edit or Set port server on file app.js
 - Run `npm install` for required library
 - Run `npm run start`
-- Open browser and go to address `http://localhost:9494`
+- Open browser and go to address server `http://localhost:8080`
-- Scan the QR Code
+- Scan QR Code

-### Send message to group
+### Send message to group by <a href="https://github.com/ngekoding">Nur Muhammad</a>

 You can send the message to any group by using `chatID` or group `name`, chatID will used if you specify the `id` field in the form, so if you want to send by `name`, only use name.